 Partner spotlight: Japan

-Since the establishment of UN Women, the Government of Japan has contributed to the entity, and there has been an upward trend in Japan’s regular and other resources contributions over the last three years.
-Between 2011 and 2019, Japan provided an aggregate contribution of USD 134.33 million.
-In 2019, Japan was the seventh-largest government contributor with USD 17.65 million and the fourteenth-largest regular resources contributor with USD 3.93 million.
+Since the establishment of UN Women, the Government of Japan has generously contributed to the entity, largely through other resources.
+Between 2011 and 2020, Japan provided an aggregate contribution of USD 156.8 million.
+In 2020, Japan was the sixth-largest total government contributor with USD 22.5 million and the thirteenth-largest government contributor to regular resources with USD 3.9 million.

 Japan is a strong advocate for gender equality and UN Women.

 Motegi Toshimitsu, Japanese Minister for Foreign Affairs

 The Government of Japan is a vital partner in UN Women’s mission to achieve gender equality and women’s empowerment.
 In an interview with UN Women, Japan’s Minister for Foreign Affairs, Motegi Toshimitsu, highlights why realizing gender equality is an important goal for Japan.